johnsondiao/git-svn-briage/README.md

 DO NOT USE this tool.

-This tool is under very very early develop.
+This tool is undeveloped.

-I need to test the case blew:
+I need to test the case below:

 1.dg -s : the svn repo has new file added